moriswala-burhanuddin/Burhanuddin-Moriswala/README.md

 <h1>Full-Stack Developer</h1>

 <p>
-    Enthusiastic and motivated Computer Science graduate with a strong foundation in web development.
+    A strong foundation in web development.
     Adept in both front-end and back-end technologies, including HTML, CSS, advanced JavaScript, Bootstrap 5, React, Python (Django), and MySQL.
 Eager to apply my skills and contribute to innovative projects in a dynamic development environment.